andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 Please enable Javascript
 :::

+Play around with it! :D You can move all the way up to 10D; some computers might struggle, but on my lower-end cell phone it seems to run in less than a second.
+If you mouse-over a cell, the text box will show all of the slice cosets where that xy cell is alive in (the "coset stack").

-Not only is it kinda pretty, it also demonstrates that this whole ordeal is really "just a normal 2D cellular automata": it's like a "multi-valued" game of life, where instead of cells being on and off, they are one of a few choices of values.
+Not only is it kinda pretty (in my humble opinion), it also demonstrates that this whole ordeal is really "just a normal 2D cellular automata": it's like a "multi-valued" game of life, where instead of cells being on and off, they are one of a few choices of values.
 Instead of a "binary" game of life with a boolean at each cell, it's an "integer" game of life with a finite choice at each cell.

 Because there are
 ![{ {\\hat{d}}+t} \\choose t](https://latex.codecogs.com/png.latex?%7B%20%7B%5Chat%7Bd%7D%7D%2Bt%7D%20%5Cchoose%20t "{ {\hat{d}}+t} \choose t")